Are you capturing their attention? (designed by Freepik)

 It can also be the hardest to attract in a cluttered and information overloaded world filled with news, ads and content – both online and offline.

 As a marketer, however, you cannot afford to wait till your customers discover you.
-“Built it and they’ll come,” is definitely untrue in this day and age.
+“Build it and they’ll come,” is definitely pure folly in today’s hyper-distracted age.

 Thankfully venture capitalist and former Mashable editor Ben Parr provides a few good answers in his book Captivology – The Science of Capturing People’s Attention.